-Before changing the hard drive, it is imperative to take the backup of your data.
+Before changing the hard drive, it is imperative to take a backup of your data.
 The hard drive is not valuable, but your data is precious, which you have collected over the years.
-Take the backup of everything that you wish to keep, including:
+Take the backup of everything that you wish to keep, including

-Step 1: Attach your new hard drive with your laptop by using SATA Data Cable.
+Step 1 Attach your new hard drive to your laptop by using SATA Data Cable.

-If you don’t have this opportunity, use a cloud backup service, you will never get the experience of losing a single file.
-Use Microsoft OneDrive or Google Drive or mega to back up your data.
+You can use Microsoft OneDrive or Google Drive or Mega to back up your data.
 You can access your data on any laptop or, after changing the laptop hard drive anywhere, install it in your new hard drive from Backup Drive.

 Clone allows you to clone(copy) all your data.
 There is much third-party software that allows you to clone your hard drive, but EaseUS is best for the clone.